 All the Real Girls (2003)

 Director David Gordon Green is quietly creeping into the upper echelon of movie directors.
 However, he is probably a name most people still have not heard of.
 Green is known for doing these smaller, independent, character-driven movies that are often set in Anytown, USA.
-To me, the movies are incredibly realistic because they dive so deep into raw, everyday emotions, explicitly dealing with love and lust and jealousy and anger and hurt.
-Keep in mind as I say this that he has also directed stupid humor comedies like Pineapple Express, The Sitter, and Your Highness, but that shows how ultra-talented the man is.
+To me, the movies are incredibly realistic because they dive so deeply into raw, everyday emotions, explicitly dealing with love, lust, jealousy, anger, and hurt.
+Keep in mind, as I say this, that he has also directed comedies with stupid humor like Pineapple Express, The Sitter, and Your Highness, which shows how ultra-talented the man is.
 The movies I am talking about are George Washington, Undertow (which I didn’t like but appreciated), and Snow Angels, a film I admire in every aspect.
 I’d need to go back and watch Snow Angels again (a movie I watched for the second time ever, no more than 3 or 4 months ago) before deciding if I like it or All the Real Girls better.
-To me, both of these movies capture the pureness of simple film-making.
+Both of these movies capture the pureness of simple filmmaking.